shaunwbell/EcoFOCI_FieldOps_Documentation/DataProcessingDocumentation/README.md

 	c.
 Internal data distribtuion
 		1. Pavlof file-tree
 		2. ERDDAP (Akutan/Downdraft/Thundersnow)
+	d.
+Tools and Jobs to assist with data
+		1. Automated Jobs List
+			- generation of erddap backups
+			- generation of erddap gridded data from tables
+			- rsync of jobs to and from user systems
 5. Software and Documentation Repositories
 	a.
 Google Drive / Docs
 	b.
 Github